 The extended vision statement of the DFS explains the organization’s call to comprehensively treat systemic forms of developmental, complex trauma (Dritt, 2010; Herman, 1992; van der Kolk, 1989).
-This model addresses familial and modern cultural (patriarchal; white supremacy; colonizer narrative) power differentials which systemically exploit personal or group mental wellness needs and experiences.
+This model addresses familial and modern cultural power differentials which systemically exploit personal or group mental wellness needs and experiences.
 Complex trauma recognizes normalized exploitation as the basis for potential fragmentation of self-identity, apparent in symptomology known as re-enactment traumas.
 This treatment perspective is grounded in a non binary (non dualist/I/Thou) psychodynamic orientation.
-It posits ecopsychological or psychosoulful awareness as fundamental to wellness.
+It posits ecopsychological or psychosoulful awareness and body sovereignty as fundamental to wellness.
 It supports client-centered, egalitarian self-agency and empowerment.

 We strive to be proactively Anti-Racist, Pro-Black, and Pro-People of Color and to co-create spaces where this perspective is actively embodied.